I recently returned from a weekend get-away in San Francisco. This was my first time visiting the “city by the bay”.

 We decided to walk to the Golden Gate Bridge from our hotel which was a four mile walk.
 But on the way I wanted to stop to eat breakfast at the Home Plate diner.

-Before reaching our breakfast destination we climbed the steep hills of San Francisco’s Nob Hill, past beautiful victorian-style homes until we reached the Marina District where Home Plate stood.
+Before reaching our breakfast destination we climbed the steep hills of San Francisco’s Nob Hill.
+We past by beautiful victorian-style homes until we reached the Marina District where Home Plate stood.

 We continued to walk towards the Golden Gate Bridge and took many photos as it got closer in view.
 The waterfront park was filled with joggers, bikers and families walking with dogs.